 That’s a lot of eyeballs.

-Additionally, according to Instagram, 80% of users say they follow at least one business on the platform.
+The platform has 1 billion monthly active users.
+Additionally, according to Instagram, 50% of users say they follow at least one brand on the platform.

 But here’s the best part:

 According to Instagram stats for 2021, at least 80% of Instagram users rely on Instagram to decide whether to buy a product or service.

 Okay, so Instagram is a powerful marketing channel – but what about Instagram Live?